EPCCed/Light-Intro-to-HPC/content/Part1_Supercomputing/World_of_Supercomputing.md

 Moore predicted that this would continue into the future.
 This observation is now called Moore’s law.
 Although it is really a forecast and not a fundamental law of nature, the prediction has been remarkably accurate for over 50 years: the first CPU from Intel (the i4004) introduced in 1971 had 2000 transistors, and Intel’s Core i7 CPU introduced in 2012 had 3 billion transistors.
 This is in excess of a million times more transistors, but is actually in line with what you would expect from the exponential growth of Moore’s law over around 40 years.

-It turns out that, as we pack our transistors closer and closer together, every time we double the density of transistors we can double the frequency.
+It turns out that, packing our transistors closer and closer together and doubling the density, we also double the frequency.
 So, although Moore’s law is actually a prediction about the density of transistors, for the first four decades it also meant that:

 > **“Every two years the CPU clock frequency doubled.”**